Lorne Park Secondary School: History

 Lorne Park Secondary School's front entrance.

-When the population of Peel County began experiencing a population explosion in the 1950s, the secretary-treasurer for the South Peel Board of Education began negotiations to purchase land for a new school to be built on a 13½ acre site at the price of $32,469.
+When the population of Peel County began growing rapidly in the 1950s, the secretary-treasurer for the South Peel Board of Education began negotiations to purchase land for a new school to be built on a 13½ acre site at the price of $32,469.
 Construction on the school began in 1957, and the total cost of the school (including the land) was $752,569.

 Billed as a very modern design when the school opened for students in January 1958, the main feature of the school, facing south onto Lorne Park Road, was a suspended concrete canopy with two-story windows.
 The school opened with 272 students and 16 teachers.

 The school went through a series of upgrades in the first 20 years of its existence.
 In 1962, a cafeteria was built on the South-East of the building.
 In 1964, the school underwent a major construction project in which a second, larger gymnasium, weight rooms, technology shops and classrooms as well as a completely new section to the north which housed 2 floors of classrooms were constructed.
 The 1964 upgrades raised the student capacity from 300 to 1800.
 In 1972, a library and lecture hall was erected to East side of the main building.

 A presentation in the school's lecture hall.

 While not in use presently, a firing range exists in the basement of the school (beneath the small gymnasium).
 It was built in order to secure extra funding during the Cold War period and so that students could have a suitable area to practice in.
-When such a use became obscure, the firing range housed the drama department's props and costumes.
-It was listed as permanently closed and removed from official architectural plans in the 2000s through it is still used to store theatrical props.
+Later, the firing range housed the drama department's props and costumes.
+It was listed as permanently closed and removed from official architectural plans in the 2000s, though it is still used to store theatrical props.

 In 1973, Lorne Park was the first school in the Peel Board of Education to offer full-credit semestering.
 The success of the experiment led to the extension of semestering to most schools in Peel by 1976.

 The school population peaked in 1979, when Lorne Park had a teaching staff of 92 and 1,647 students.

 The current student population stands at 779 students.
 Lorne Park hosts an Extended French program.
 Its feeder schools are Hillcrest Middle School, Tecumseh Public School, Green Glade Senior Public School (Extended French only), St. Christopher Catholic School, Allan A. Martin Senior Public School and St. Luke Catholic School.

 As of 2016, Lorne Park was expending around $800,000 in annual operational costs including roughly $150,000 in utilities alone.
 In the 2015–16 school year, the school spent $786 per student per year in facility costs.